Introduction

 Contributor safety turns learning into action on the farm.
 When leaders listen, build trust, and give workers the autonomy to apply their skills, people take ownership of their work and contribute with confidence.

-← Previous: Learner Safety
+← Previous: Learning Safety

 Next: Challenger Safety →